List of Altair: A Record of Battles characters: Urado Kingdom

 The Urado Kingdom is located in the most northern region of West Rumeliana and is made of rocky mountains and plateaus.
 Urado has a severe isolationist and neutrality policy.
-Due to the rocky terrain, cold climate, and few resources, Urado is a very poverty-stricken country and many of its citizens die from starvation or the cold.
+Due to the rocky terrain, cold climate, and few resources, Urado is a poverty-stricken country and many of its citizens die from starvation or the cold.
 However, Urado has a strong lancer regiment and keeps up-to-date with outside affairs due to cabinet ministers being assigned to different nations in order to gather information.
-By the time Mahmut arrives at Urado, the country's lifespan has been exhausted, but Mahmut discovers that it has an abundance of fossilized bird feces (which makes good fertilizer) on a coastline.
+By the time Mahmut arrives at Urado, the country's lifespan has been exhausted, but Mahmut discovers that it has an abundance of fossilized bird feces, which makes good fertilizer, on a coastline.
 He convinces Urado's king to begin to trade fertilizer with eastern Rumeliana countries to revitalize the country and forego their isolationist policy for the first time.